beep-projects/condocam.ai/README.md

     │   │                       # installs required packages and services
-    │   └── thirdrun.sh         # Cleans up after the installation and reboots into the final system ├── doc                     # documentation for this project │   └── ressources          # ressource files like images, used for the documentation of this project ├── install_condocam.ai.sh  # Script for automatically downloading, flashing and configuring │                           # a Micro SD card for running condocam.ai ├── LICENSE                 # License for using and editing this software
+    │   └── thirdrun.sh         # Cleans up after the installation and reboots into the final system ├── doc                     # documentation for this project │   └── resources          # resource files like images, used for the documentation of this project ├── install_condocam.ai.sh  # Script for automatically downloading, flashing and configuring │                           # a Micro SD card for running condocam.ai ├── LICENSE                 # License for using and editing this software